Choose the best health plan for your situation:

 - 55% of exchange enrollees picked Silver plans in 2021.

-For 2021 coverage, 250% of the poverty level is $31,900 for a single individual, and $65,500 for a family of four.
-The CSR benefits are strongest, however, for people with income that doesn’t exceed 200% of the poverty level, which is $25,520 for a single person, and $52,400 for a family of four (this is all based on the 2020 poverty level numbers, which are used to determine subsidy eligibility for 2021 coverage).
-Although the Trump administration announced in October 2017 that funding for cost-sharing subsidies would be discontinued, the cost-sharing subsidies themselves continue to be available, and that’s still the case for 2021.
+For 2023 coverage, 250% of the poverty level is $33,975 for a single individual in the continental US, and $69,375 for a family of four.
+The CSR benefits are strongest, however, for people with income that doesn’t exceed 200% of the poverty level, which is $27,180 for a single person, and $55,500 for a family of four (this is all based on the 2022 poverty level numbers, which are used to determine subsidy eligibility for 2023 coverage).
+Although the Trump administration announced in October 2017 that funding for cost-sharing subsidies would be discontinued, the cost-sharing subsidies themselves continue to be available.

-The cost-sharing subsidies are automatically included in Silver plans for enrollees whose income makes them eligible to receive cost-sharing subsidies, which includes most people receiving unemployment compensation in 2021.
+The cost-sharing subsidies are automatically included in Silver plans for enrollees whose income makes them eligible to receive cost-sharing subsidies.
 Cost-sharing subsidies are not available at the other metal levels, and do not show up among the available plan selections for people with income too high for CSR eligibility.
 These plans have lower out-of-pocket maximums and higher actuarial value than a regular Silver plan – they’ll save you money when you need to use your health coverage.
 And you can apply your premium subsidy towards their purchase price.

 Gold plans: a better value in some areas